Register for Free edWebinars Below

 Get a CE Certificate for this edWebinar Learn more

-Join this edWebinar to learn how to meet both curriculum needs and IEP goals and objectives for students with autism.
-This edWebinar will cover accommodations that support personalized learning and maximizing large group, small group, 1:1, and independent work so all students have access to learning growth.
+In this edWebinar, learn how to meet both curriculum needs and IEP goals and objectives for students with autism.
+This edWebinar covers accommodations that support personalized learning and maximizing large group, small group, 1:1, and independent work so all students have access to learning growth.
 Learn how to automatically collect data to advance student learning quickly and easily while sharing progress across the entire IEP team.
-We will use Vizzle, an interactive visual learning program, to demonstrate best practices, with specific examples from Texas and Florida.
+We use Vizzle, an interactive visual learning program, to demonstrate best practices, with specific examples from Texas and Florida.
 Vizzle will be accessible for district pilots, including for professional development.

-This edWebinar will be of interest to teachers and school and district leaders of all grade levels.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to teachers and school and district leaders of all grade levels.

 About the Presenters